convertersystems/opc-ua-client/README.md

 ### Getting Started

-Install package ``Workstation.UaClient`` from [Nuget](https://www.nuget.org/packages/Workstation.UaClient/) to get the latest release for your hmi project.
+Install package ``Workstation.UaClient`` from [Nuget](https://www.nuget.org/packages/Workstation.UaClient/) to get the latest release for your HMI project.

 Here's an example of reading the variable ``ServerStatus`` from a public OPC UA server.